Minibeast Pond Survey

 £3 per student

-Pupils will use different scientific equipment and identification keys to observe, identify and record a great variety of live pond animals in a tray freshly prepared by science educators.
+Pupils will use different scientific equipment and identification keys to observe, identify and record a great variety of pond animals in a tray freshly prepared by science educators.
+Pupils will also practice pond surveying using pH strips and pond animal indicators.

-Pupils will learn about how Museum scientists do water surveys and run their own to determine the quality of the Museum's pond.
+Pupils will learn about how Museum scientists carry out pond surveys before carrying out their own survey to determine the quality and biodiversity of the Wildlife Garden’s pond.
+Pupils will be divided into three groups and given different tasks to take a lead on.

-The activity concludes with group presentations about the invertebrates found in the pond and what features they have that could help them survive in the pond habitat.
+The activity concludes with group presentations about the invertebrates found in the pond, what features they have that could help them to survive in the pond habitat and how to measure pond health.

-Learning themes: working scientifically, plants, living things and their habitats
+Learning themes: working scientifically, identification, plants, living things and their habitats

 Additional information for booked school groups